-Rodrigo Fonseca is an assistant professor at Brown University’s Computer Science Department.
+Rodrigo Fonseca is an associate professor at Brown University’s Computer Science Department.
 He holds a PhD from UC Berkeley, and prior to Brown was a visiting researcher at Yahoo!
 Research.
 He is broadly interested in networking, distributed systems, and operating systems, and is the recipient of an NSF CAREER award, and of a 2015 SOSP Best Paper Award.
 His research involves seeking better ways to build, operate, and diagnose distributed systems, including large-scale internet systems, cloud computing, and mobile computing.
 He is currently working on dynamic tracing infrastructures for these systems, and on new ways to leverage network programmability.

 Vladimir Levin and Jakob Lichtenberg

 The Windows Driver Verification Platform (DVP) provides compile time and runtime technologies for verifying that device drivers work correctly: Static Driver Verifier (SDV) is a compile time verification tool available for 3rd party developers as part of the Windows Driver Development kit.
 Runtime Driver Verifier (DV) is integrated directly into the Windows OS and shipped inbox.
 Both technologies are used by 3rd party driver developers as well as internally at Microsoft and in the entire range of Window devices from IoT devices and all the way up to Microsoft Azure deployments.

 Whereas verification paradigms, engines, and abilities are different between SDV and DV, these technologies share a common concept of interface rules between the OS kernel and drivers (kernel extensions, in general).
 The interface is materialized by a set of APIs supplied by the kernel and sets of callbacks supplied by drivers.
 In a narrow sense, each of the two technologies is aimed at verifying that drivers follow the interface rules.